ShaiKKO/EnviroSense/envirosense/project_status.md

 ### Next Steps

-1. Implement the cumulative effect modeling system (1.2.4)
+1. Begin implementation of Analysis and Insight Generation components (1.3)
-2. Begin implementation of Analysis and Insight Generation components (1.3)
+2. Create comprehensive test suite for the completed Temporal Correlation components
-3. Create comprehensive test suite for the completed Temporal Correlation components
+3. Continue integration with the existing Simulation Engine components
-4. Continue integration with the existing Simulation Engine components
+4. Conduct cross-component validation with existing exposure and physiological response modules

 ## Implementation Details